 The softball bats should be able to perform for ball speeds up to 98 mph.

-You can choose a bat made of a wide range of materials including aluminum, wood, composite, graphite or fiberglass.
+You can choose a bat made of various materials, including aluminum, wood, composite, graphite, or fiberglass.

 The bat can also be made of more than one piece.